Fluffy-Lion/react-lifecycle-activity/README.md

 ## Challenge

-set a new date value to a state object (new Date()) create a 'tick()' function that will update the state date value for every second create a timerID for that class object (this.timerID), and add a setInterval method, for every second call your 'tick()' function create a variable, and for every state update, at one to that value, display this in the page
+set a new date value to a state object (new Date())

+create a 'tick()' function that will update the state date value for every second

+create a timerID for that class object (this.timerID), and add a setInterval method, for every second call your 'tick()' function

+create a variable, and for every state update, at one to that value, display this in the page

+refactor this code into a functional component, using the useEffect hook